-- Easy to Use: The Linear Tape File System (LTFS) makes viewing and accessing tape files easier than ever before.
-See how LTFS can work for you here.
+Easy to Use: The Linear Tape File System (LTFS) makes viewing and accessing tape files easier than ever before like using a removable disk.